Hey there, Insiders!

-What was he getting at?
-Had he finally given up trying to get me back on his payroll?
-Was he about to take it to the next level somehow?
-People who said no to Vic often had a habit of winding up preserved in concrete and propping up motorway flyovers, or—as one oft-told yet never verified story went—cut up and sold to local kebab shops for meat.
-After all this time, was Vic done asking nicely?
+I waited for the mobile to ring again, but this time it stayed quiet.
+Ten minutes passed, and the device sat idle on the table in front of me.
+What was all that about?
+Had Vic finally given up, or had he decided that he was done asking nicely?
+People who said no to Vic had a habit of winding up preserved in concrete and propping up motorway flyovers, or—as one oft-told yet never verified story went—cut up and sold to local kebab shops for meat.
+Had I just made the mistake of a lifetime?

 I thought about that all the way back to my office in Chalk Farm.

-The building I was based in was a gin warehouse originally but had since been converted into a residential block.
-Well, half-converted; the work was never officially completed, which is how I came to grab a sweet, top floor corner office with a panoramic view.
+The building I was based in was a gin warehouse originally, but had since been converted into a residential block.
+Well, half-converted; the work was never officially completed, which is how I came to grab a sweet top floor corner office with an impressive panoramic view of the borough.

 ‘Hello?’
 I called out.

-Was someone snooping around in there?
-Or had they shown up looking for my services?
-Maybe it was the bloke who stood me up at the pub, arrived here instead to talk about his curse.
-I doubted it.
-Chances were he’d gotten lucky at the races and knocked the whole “hexed” theory into a cocked hat.
+Was someone snooping around in there, or had they shown up looking for my services?
+Maybe the bloke who left me in the lurch at the pub arrived here instead, wanting to talk about his curse.
+Not likely, though.
+Chances were he got lucky at the races and knocked the whole “hexed” theory into a cocked hat.
 Poxy timewaster.

-So who was it then?
+So who was it, then?
 Who’d let themselves into my office?
-Could it be someone I didn’t know?
 Had a potential client come knocking and made himself comfortable in my absence?
-Maybe this wasn’t an intruder.
 Maybe this was good news for a change.
 I could certainly do with a dose of that.
-Work had been thin on the ground lately.
-Matter of fact, things had gotten so bad that I was starting to feel like someone had dug an alligator-infested moat around my business to keep the punters away.
-What changed?
-It wasn’t so long ago that I’d been up to my arsehole with clients, now I spent most of my days sitting in front of the idiot box watching black and white detective movies, just to pass the time.
-It had been a good, long while since I’d sunk my teeth into a nice, juicy case, and I was hungry for another bite.
+It had been a good long while since I sunk my teeth into a nice, juicy case, and I was hungry for another bite.

 Whoever it was that had broken in, they were either gone or hiding.
-And if they were hiding, they definitely weren’t on my friend list.
-What was I looking at, here?
+And if they were hiding, they definitely weren’t on my friends list.
+What was I looking at here?
 A burglar?
-A junkie, crawled through an open window so he could shoot up somewhere dry?
+A junkie looking for someplace dry to shoot up?
 Or was it one of Vic Lords’ goons, come to twist my arm?
 Maybe even punch my ticket for good.
-I considered phoning Vic to see what he had to say on the matter, then remembered I put a block on his number after our recent chat.

 I stepped sideways through the door and switched on what I generously called “the lights”.
 The building’s electricity had been cut off a while back, leaving me to make do with a scattering of battery-powered lamps.
 I switched on the closest and lit up the front half of the office, not that there was much to illuminate.
-A desk, a battered office chair, an old filing cabinet—empty, but I had plans to fill it with case files one day—and that was about it.
-Some visitors have referred to the decor as “spartan”.
+A desk, a battered office chair, an old filing cabinet—empty—and that was about it.
+Some visitors have referred to the decor as “spartan”, or “were you robbed?”.
 Me, I prefer “uncluttered”.

 ‘Whoever you are, this is your last chance to skedaddle.
 I’ve got a shooter, and I’m more than happy to use it.’